collocations.org

 use

-This video is for home use only.
+This computer is marketed for home use.

 user